 Smart DoE takes advantage of analytical approaches including real (or near real) time in-line or at-line techniques and other relevant process data.
 This is done to gain maximum information from the development experiments.
 The identification of these CPPs is an iterative process that results in a set of production controls.
 This ensures the right conditions at the right quality level.
-Process Analytical Technologies (PAT) is a common element of these controls.
+Process analytical technologies (PAT) is a common element of these controls.

-Traditionally, samples are taken routinely, sent to the laboratory and analysed using time and solvent-consuming techniques such as high performance liquid chromatography (HPLC) analysis.
+Traditionally, samples are taken routinely, sent to the laboratory and analyzed using time and solvent-consuming techniques such as high performance liquid chromatography (HPLC) analysis.
 However, embracing spectroscopic techniques, such as ultraviolet-visible, infrared, near-infrared spectroscopy or raman, can save valuable time.

 Speed to quality

-The reaction process often follows directly without prior modelling work, allowing manufacturers to run and analyse different conditions quickly, speed up process development and increase process knowledge simultaneously.
+The reaction process often follows directly without prior modelling work, allowing manufacturers to run and analyze different conditions quickly, speed up process development and increase process knowledge simultaneously.
 Introducing technology such as continuous manufacturing with the same scale for lab, pilot and commercial, process development becomes even faster and more cost-effective.

 A control ctrategy can be established from the identified CPPs, material CQAs, ranges and acceptance criteria.
 The combination of all of these controls ensures that products are manufactured to meet CQAs, and when the process is operated within the design space or the derived ranges.